 The Woman / Alex Vendler

-Alex Vendler talks with American Cinematographer's Jim Hemphill about shooting The Woman, an independent feature which made a splash at Sundance, and discusses getting the most out of a small budget as well as his creative collaboration with Lucky McKee
+Alex Vendler talks about shooting The Woman, an independent feature which made a splash at Sundance, and discusses getting the most out of a small budget as well as his creative collaboration with director Lucky McKee.

 Download podcast (25 min.)